Audiencia Nacional

-The Audiencia Nacional ([awˈðjen.θja naθjoˈnal]; National Court) is a centralised court in Spain with jurisdiction over all of the Spanish territory.
-It is specialised in a certain scope of delinquency, having original jurisdiction over major crimes such as those committed against the Crown and its members, terrorism, forgery of currency, credit and debit cards and checks, some trade crimes committed in more than one region and over drug trafficking, food frauds and medical frauds committed in a nationwide level as well as over international crimes which come under the competence of Spanish courts.
+The Audiencia Nacional ([awˈðjen.θja naθjoˈnal]; National Court) is a high court in Spain with jurisdiction over all of the Spanish territory.
+It is specialised in certain kinds of crime, having original jurisdiction over major crimes such as those committed against the Crown and its members, terrorism, currency counterfeiting, credit/debit card and check fraud, certain kinds of business crime committed across regional borders, as well as drug trafficking, food and medical fraud committed on a nationwide level as well as over international crimes which come under the competence of Spanish courts.
 (LOPJ § 65).
 It has also appellate jurisdiction over the cases of the Criminal Chamber of the National Court (LOPJ § 64).

-The Audiencia Nacional was created in 1977 at the same time as the Public Order Court (Tribunal de Orden Público), an exceptional court created in Francoist Spain, ceased to exist.

-Most of the rulings of the National Court can ultimately be appealed before the Supreme Court (Tribunal Supremo).
+Most of the rulings of the National Court can ultimately be appealed before the Supreme Court.
 Its seat lies in Madrid, at Calle García Gutiérrez, 1, located across the Plaza Villa de Paris from the Supreme Court.

+The Audiencia Nacional was created in 1977 at the same time as the Court of Public Order, an exceptional court created during the dictatorship of Francisco Franco, ceased to exist.